collardeau/react-with-state-props/README.md

 */
 ```

-`usersLoaded` is automatically set to `true` when `users` is updated.
+`usersLoaded` is automatically set to `true` when `users` is updated!

 #### resetable `bool` default: `false`

-`resetable: true` will create a action that will set the state to its initialState.
+`resetable: true` will create an action that will set the state to its initialState.
 For example, `actions.resetCounter`.

 ## compoundActions `objOf(func)`